Kully/VLAHB/README.md

 A Virtual Machine, Assembler, and Compiler written in Python

-What else...

-- supports screen display
+Some features...

 - original processor design
 - peep hole optimizer with unrolling loops
+- statically linked
+- screen display

 ## Why?